 We recommend Namecheap.com to get a website domain name.

 There are many domain name registrars and re-sellers including the popular Go-Daddy.
-We use NameCheap because they have proven reliable, have no hidden costs, have an easy to use website, and provide great support (although some reviews say otherwise, we’ve never had a problem).
+I use NameCheap for most of my own and my clients’ websites because they have proven reliable, have no hidden costs, have an easy to use website, and provide great support.
+Namecheap charge in dollars, so your bank may add a currency conversion fee.
+Even so, NameCheap is one of the best value registrars on the web.
+You’d expect that from their name I guess.

-The place where your website exists on the internet is usually owned by a website hosting company.
 Just as you pay an AirBnb ‘host’ to rent a room (I don’t know why I keep using AirBnb as an example, maybe because I’m staying in one while writing this!), you pay a hosting company to rent space on their computer servers to store your website pages.
+It’s rather like renting an office in an office block.
+Your domain name (via your registrar) will tell search engines like Google and Bing, and browsers like Google Chrome, IE Edge, and Safari, where your web host (office block) is located.
+You web host will then direct them (and your customers) to the exact location of your website and pages (your office).

-If you are going to sell goods or services online (E-Commerce), there are website hosting companies who specialise in this, such as Shopify (see our article Shopify or Woo-Commerce?).
+If you are going to sell goods or services for customers to purchase online (e-commerce), there are website hosting companies who specialise in this, such as Shopify.
+I highly recommend using a dedicated e-commerce host if your main business is selling products online.
+See my article Shopify or Woo-Commerce?.

-SiteGround is one of the main hosting providers for WordPress and they have web servers in the UK.
-Also their support is exceptionally good with fast response and a very knowledgeable support team who are able to assist non-techies too!
+SiteGround is one of the main hosting providers for WordPress and they have web servers in the UK, which means your website will be a little quicker to load for your UK customers.
+Also their support is exceptionally good with fast response times and a very knowledgeable support team who are able to assist non-techies too!

-SiteGround isn’t the cheapest option for hosting, although their first year introductory prices are very good.
-After that, they remain a little cheaper than other leading hosts such as BlueHost, whilst giving a lot of free extras including SSL (security certificates), CloudFlare CDN (for faster delivery of website content) and other tools to optimise your website performance and security.
+SiteGround isn’t the cheapest option for hosting, although their introductory prices are extremely good, with 70% discount for up to 3 years.
+After that, they remain a little cheaper than other major hosts such as BlueHost, whilst giving a lot of free extras including SSL (security certificates), CloudFlare CDN (for faster delivery of website content) and other tools to optimise your website performance and security.

 Choose a ‘platform’ for your website